saphir-travel/documentation/content/developer/howtos/website_themes/setup.rst

 - **Many2one**: In a model, I have a field (= one) that I fill in by choosing from a list of records (= many) from another model.
 In Odoo, this field will always be named `"xxx_id"` whereas the many2many will have an "s": `"xxx_ids"`.
-For example, the "Customer" field on a quotation.
+For example, the *Customer* field on a quotation.
 We will have a list of several customers from which we must choose one.
 - **One2many**: This is the reverse of Many2one.
 In a model, I have a field (= one) which lists the records (= many) of other tables.
 For example, the "Order Lines" tab on a quotation.
 We will see a